dawoshi/LSTM/README.md

 # Long short-term memory

-# Introduction
+## Introduction
 This project shows how the BasicLSTMCell is implemented internally in Tensorflow.

-# BasicLSTMCell
+## BasicLSTMCell
 The implementation of Tensorflow's BasicLSTMCell is based on: http://arxiv.org/abs/1409.2329

-The forget gate outputs a number between 0 and 1.
-It decides how much of the old state we forget:
+The forget gate
 ```Python
 forget_gate = tf.sigmoid(tf.matmul(input, w_f) + tf.matmul(u_f, hidden_state) + b_f)
 ```
+outputs a number between 0 and 1.
+It decides how much of the old state we forget.

 The input gate
 ```Python